vectordotdev/vector/website/blog/2019-11-25-unit-testing-vector-config-files.md

 ## Why?

-On the surface, Vector configuration files seem like simple instructions to connect disparate systems.
-For example, [tailing a file][docs.sources.file] and sending that data to [AWS CloudWatch Logs][docs.sinks.aws_cloudwatch_logs].
-But as you start to become familiar with Vector, you'll start adding [transforms][docs.transforms] and important logic to your configuration.
-All of sudden, your Vector configuration files start to look and feel like code.
-Unit tests allow you to assert various conditions, ensuring your "code" does not regress.
+Many Vector configurations will be simple transformations across straight forward pipelines (such as [tailing a file][docs.sources.file] and piping the data to [AWS CloudWatch Logs][docs.sinks.aws_cloudwatch_logs]) and don't really need protection from regressions.
+However, Vector configs are capable of expanding indefinitely with [transforms][docs.transforms] in order to solve as much of your processing needs as possible.

+As a config grows, and as the number of owners of a config grow, the potential for regressions also grows just like a regular codebase.
+The lack of testing capabilities of configuration driven services is therefore a common pain for larger organizations.
+We hope that natively supporting unit tests in Vector configs will preemptively solve this problem.

 ## Getting Started

-To help you get started we put together 2 documentation files:
+To help you get started we put together two documentation pages:

 1. [A unit testing guide][docs.guides.unit_testing]
-2. [Unit testing reference][docs.reference.tests]
+2. [A reference of the unit testing config spec][docs.reference.tests]

 These should be everything you need and will be actively maintained as this feature matures.